Prime Beef Shares

 Calves at 3 months are moved to a group environment and continue to receive our clover/rye/vetch hay free choice and switch from milk to whey, the byproduct from our cheesemaking.
-They also learn the joy of eating bread in place of grain and as they get older (usually around 6 to 9 months) we start to offer a wider variety of byproducts until they have adjusted to the full menu that will be available to them daily on our farm including bread, spent brewers grains, cabbage and produce while they roam freely on pasture.
+As they get older (usually around 6 to 9 months) we start to offer a wider variety of byproducts until they have adjusted to the full menu that will be available to them daily on our farm including bread, spent brewers grains, cabbage and produce while they roam freely on pasture.

 As a group of calves become yearlings we move them to a larger pasture.
 They graze freely on our native grasses and herbs and continue to enjoy the byproducts we offer on a daily basis, we continue offering whey once daily until about 15 to 18 months, when they are moved to a larger pasture where steers finish on lush rye, bread, produce and brewer's grains and a bull is introduced to the heifers.

 At harvest time, we hand select each steer to ensure the best, succulent and most intense flavor experience to our consumer with beef that has been loved and honored for its lifetime.
-Steers are harvested on site by a humane local processor.
+Steers are harvested on site while enjoying silage and/or fruit by a humane local processor.